 Space

-More space: Gas grills typically need more space.
-They can be inserted into a BBQ island or mounted on a cart.
+More space required: Gas grills typically take up more space.
+They can be inserted into a barbecue island or mounted on a cart.

-Less space: A small area is needed and they are a good choice for limited outdoor space like an apartment balcony.
+Less space required: Only a small area is needed, and they are a good choice for limited outdoor space like an apartment balcony.
 Check your rental agreement for restrictions.

 Price Ranges

-• Premium models with advanced features can cost $2,000 and up.
+• Practical and Premium grills are a wallet-friendly option that can cost $2,000 and up.

 Shop Gas Grills Now Shop Charcoal Grills Now